Idakan/PennPalGPT/Milestone 4 Submission/data/README.md

 In the data folder, there are 5 different folders that refer to different types of data that we have used in this Milestone.
 Please see the descriptions below for a summary on which each folder contains:

-bio_paper_data : consists bios and papers for all of our professors
+bio_paper_data : consists bios and papers for all of our professors.
+We could not add the training data due to file size constraints.
+Please access TrainingDataSmall.zip from this link (which you should have access to if you're signed in): https://drive.google.com/file/d/17YDixaHlEz4GYiLQfAQnhJeds3-UBvxp/view?usp=drive_link.

 generated_features_and_professor_data : consists the generated features outputted from our feature generation model and the professor data that we used to construct it